ZenanXing/BioCurve-Analyzer/README.md

 ## Getting Started

 Biocurve Analyzer can be used both locally and online.
-The app can be installed following the instructions below and it is also hosted on Shinyapps.io: link to the app.
+The app can be installed following the instructions below and it is also hosted on Shinyapps.io: https://zenanx.shinyapps.io/biocurve-analyzer/.

 ### Installation